State Employees’ Credit Union Review: Low Fees and Competitive Rates

 Branch locations and ATMs located throughout North Carolina mean SECU is always within reach.
 However, you can avoid in-person banking for most transactions by using SECU’s online and mobile banking services.
 Either option makes for a positive banking experience.

-Local branches accept calls during normal business hours, which are 8:30 a.m. to 5:30 p.m weekdays.
-Or you can call Member Services 24/7 for assistance at 888-732-8562.
-Self-service for account activity and information is available via Member Access, Mobile Access and the ASK SECU toll-free line at 800-275-7328.
+Local branches accept calls during normal business hours, which are 8:30 a.m. to 5:30 p.m.
+Or you can call Member Services 24/7 for assistance.
+Self-service for account activity and information is available via Member Access, Mobile Access and the ASK SECU 800-number.

 SECU’s online and mobile platforms have all the usual features, such as funds transfers, bill pay, peer-to-peer payments, account alerts and account activity.
 Online banking also integrates with Quicken, allowing you to download information from most SECU deposit, credit card and loan accounts.
-You even can take an advance on the available balance of some loans and lines of credit in real time.
+You can even take an advance on the available balance of some loan types in real time.

-With more than 270 branches and ATMs with no surcharges or access fees located across North Carolina, SECU gets high marks for convenience.
+With over 270 branches and ATMs with no surcharges or access fees located in every county in North Carolina, SECU gets high marks for convenience.

 How To Open an Account

 Visit a branch or call Member Services at 888-732-8562 to request membership.
-Once your eligibility has been verified, you’ll establish your membership by opening a Share Account with a $25 initial deposit.
+Once your eligibility has been verified, you’ll establish your membership by opening a share savings account with a $25 initial deposit.
 Then you can enroll in Member Access, which gives you access to online and mobile banking, to open additional accounts.

 State Employees’ Credit Union vs. Competitors